itscodenation/flw2-trivia-20-21-starter/README.md

 ### Day 1.0: React Components and props

-Goal: Render the question from sample_data.json on the screen.
+Goal: Render a question from sample_data.json on the screen.

+- [ ] In App.jsx in the App component, add a variable to set the current question number to 0.
 - [ ] In App.jsx, create a Question component.
 - [ ] Add props to <Question /> with the text "Question goes here".
 - [ ] Render <Question /> inside of App.
-- [ ] Replace "Question goes here" with the `question.text` field found in data.
+- [ ] Replace "Question goes here" with the `question.text` field found in data for the first question.
 - [ ] BONUS: Add styling to your app.

 >![Day 1 goal](https://i.imgur.com/eTZAXGk.png)